maikelbos0/VDT/jquery-dropdownlist/README.md

 - `.dropdownlist-search` is the search/autocomplete input
 - `.dropdownlist-list` is the list that gets displayed/hidden and includes the original element
 - `.dropdownlist-field` are the input fields; checkboxes are displayed in multiselect

+## Documentation

+Full documentation can be found at [the wiki](https://github.com/maikelbos0/VDT/wiki)